la3lma/chordguesser/README-FB-MIDI-BRIDGE.md

 Firebase Midi Bridge
 ========

-  ./fbmidibridge.java foobarbaz foobarbaz.json   path virtual-midi-device
+  ./fbmidibridge.java foobarbaz foobarbaz.json   path receiving-midi-device

 ... will work inside the foobarbaz firebase application, using the